shivpratapsingh111/organiseNuclei/README.md

 ---
 ### Exclude Nuclei Templates based on IDs

-- organiseNuclei.py - Moves unwanted nuclei templates to a separate directory
+- organiseNuclei.py - Main script

 - id.txt - contains IDs to exclude (You can add more IDs to exclude)

-- Output (excluded templates) will be saved in **.separated/** directory.
+- .separated/ - Output directory.
 (Hidden in linux)

 ### Usage: